OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part3.md

 #### 1. Complete the Previous Parts of the Project

 This project builds on the first and second parts of the Smart Plant project.
-If you haven't already completed the [first part](#smart-plant-p1) and [second parts](#smart-plant-p2), go back and do them now now!
+If you haven't already completed the [first part](#smart-plant-p1) and [second parts](#smart-plant-p2), go back and do them now!

 #### 1. Login to Losant